Are you interested in creating your own iOS or Mac app? If so, there is one programming language that you will need to learn: Swift.

 With skills in Swift, you’ll be able to build mobile applications that can run on any Apple device, as well as desktop apps, and apps for other Apple devices.
 In addition, because mobile is so dominant, there is no shortage of companies looking for talented Swift developers who can make applications using Swift.

-How to Learn Swift Fast
+How to Learn Swift Programming

-Learning Swift is a good investment of your time and energy, whether you’re interested in becoming an app developer, or just want to build a few side projects for your phone.
+Learning Swift is a good investment of your time and energy, whether you’re interested in becoming an app developer or just want to build a few side projects for your phone.

 But how do you actually learn to code in Swift?
 To answer this question, we’re going to discuss the two things you need to know—the basic skills that Swift developers need, and how you can acquire those skills.